arthurlockman/help.me/README.md

 ## Description
 This application is used to help students find other students in their vicinity that are able to assist them with topics, course work, or projects that they may be working on.

-The application allows users to sign in and authenticate with a Google account, in order to store their preferences and information.
+The application allows users to sign in and authenticate with a Google account in order to store their preferences and information.

 Users can add topics to their profile.
 These topics are topics or content that they have a deep understanding of and are topics they could help others understand.